Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 Enjoy playing cornhole, jumbo Connect 4, and available board games next to cozy fire pits and from comfortable Adirondack chairs.
 Whether your group wants to chill or get competitive, Improper City is the place to entertain.

-If your team likes to move, solve puzzles, and enjoy time outside, this is the team building idea for them.
+When booking, you can select from multiple districts including RiNo, LoDo and 16th Street Mall, and make many more customizations.
+If your group likes to move, solve puzzles, and enjoy time outside, this is the team building idea for them.

 Corporate team building in Denver can take a lot of forms and for high-energy groups, there’s Warrior Challenge Arena.
 Popularized by American Ninja Warrior, this style of gym features obstacle courses, climbing challenges, and activities for all skill levels.